 When residents of Caguas, Puerto Rico found that power wouldn’t be restored to their city for nine months, SolarFest Boardmember Bill Laberge took action.
 He managed to get a prototype emergency energy kit, including panels, inverters, and electronics, on a flight in carry-on luggage.
 This helped one family but importantly demonstrated the viability of the immediate solution.
 Interviewed in the Manchester Journal, Laberge said, “This is being done on the grassroots level.
 We want to train people in Puerto Rico, or Danby, or wherever they are that they can actually do this.
 What we want to do is help them help themselves.”

 On Feb.
 5th he brought packages to train local electricians and do more in a pilot program together with the local cooperativas and fiscal sponsor Neighborworks of Western Vermont.
 Click the image on the right to see the coverage on Channel 5 ABC News in Boston.

 Building a Culture of Peace

-SolarFest Boardmember Dr. Steven Berry is hosting a two-day training in nonviolence over the Martin Luther King, Jr. weekend.
-The training is open to the public and will take place at the Grace Congregational Church in Rutland.
-In addition to a Sunday dinner and pancake breakfast, the three sessions include: Exploring Nonviolent Power, Structural Violence and Nonviolent Power, and Putting Nonviolent Power into Action.
+SolarFest Boardmember Dr. Steven Berry hosted a two-day training in nonviolence in January.
+The training included over 100 people at the Grace Congregational Church in Rutland.
+In addition to a Sunday dinner and pancake breakfast, the three sessions included: Exploring Nonviolent Power, Structural Violence and Nonviolent Power, and Putting Nonviolent Power into Action.
 Additional training events are currently being planned.